fxamacker/cbor/README.md

 ## Standards
 This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049) and RFC 7049bis, with minor [limitations](#limitations).

-Decoding checks for all required well-formedness errors described in RFC 7049bis, including:
+Decoding checks for all required well-formedness errors described in RFC 7049bis, including all "subkinds" of syntax errors and too little data.

-* too much data
-* too little data
-* syntax errors

 Encoding has 3 modes: